KristianColville1/mp4-url-recorder/README.md

 - [Amazon Web Services EC2](https://aws.amazon.com)
 - [Mockplus](https://mockplus.com) for wireframing.
 - [VSCode](https://vscode.com) for testing and development.
   [FFMPEG Python](https://pypi.org/project/ffmpeg-python/) is not to be confused with the reverse package of the same name, used for fetching and trimming recordings.
+- [Django APScheduler](https://github.com/jcass77/django-apscheduler) is a package that enables storing persistent jobs in the database using Django's ORM.

 [Back to Top](#table-of-contents)